n00b69/woa-betalm/guide/3-install.md

 - [UEFI image](https://github.com/n00b69/woa-betalm/releases/tag/UEFI)

 ### Reboot to fastboot mode
+> If you aren't already in fastboot mode
 - With the device turned off, hold the **volume down** button, then plug the cable in.

 #### Boot to the mass storage mode image